isabella232/training-workshop/instructions/part-1-lesson-1.md

 From this instructions page, go to the top to find the GitHub repository top menu

-- Click on the `Actions` tab (open in a new browser tab so you don't loose your instructions)
+- Click on the `Actions` tab (open in a new browser tab so you don't lose your instructions)

 ![](assets/1-1/GitHub-actions.png)

-- Click on `Build Application`
+- Under `All workflows` click on `Build Application`

 ![](assets/1-1/build-app-workflow-item.png)

-(Or visit the workflow directly: https://github.com/OctopusDeploy/training-workshop/actions/workflows/build-application.yml)
+(Or visit the `Build Application` workflow directly: https://github.com/OctopusDeploy/training-workshop/actions/workflows/build-application.yml)

 From the `Build Application` workflow view